PC-Admin/blog/michael5collins.com/content/post/youtube-dl-removed-from-github-after-dcma-notice/index.md

 ## Perthchat News Interview With Philipp Hagemeister

 I reached out to previous maintainer Phillip Hagemeister, who had this to say about the incident:

 **Are you worried you will see any personal damages from this?**

-    I received a cease and desist letter from German lawyers a couple of weeks ago.
+<i>I received a cease and desist letter from German lawyers a couple of weeks ago.
 However, there are a number of technical inaccuracies in that letter; in particular the lawyers did not seem to have understood that my maintainership of youtube-dl ended years ago.
-Since this is an ongoing legal issue, that's all I'll say about that.
+Since this is an ongoing legal issue, that's all I'll say about that.</i>

 **Are you going to change the examples in the source code and remove references to the copyrighted works of Icona Pop, Justin Timberlake and Taylor Swift?**

-    I am no longer involved in the youtube-dl project, but if I were:
+<i>I am no longer involved in the youtube-dl project, but if I were:

 I would remove the test cases.
 These videos were never fully downloaded anyways; they are automated test cases where the test just downloads the first 10KB, which amounts to a couple of seconds at most.
 This is certainly fair use, but the project is fully functional without these test cases.

 I would remove the referenced code, even though I believe it to be legal.
 It's an extremely small part of youtube-dl (which despite the name supports over 1000 other sites apart from YouTube) and not worth the trouble for me.
-I respect those who argue that the code should remain unchanged though, or that only music videos should be excluded.
+I respect those who argue that the code should remain unchanged though, or that only music videos should be excluded.</i>

 **Do you have any other comments about the incident?**

-| youtube-dl is very valuable for many purposes: It enables video playback on devices where the web interface is not suitable (e.g. Raspberry Pis), it allows playback for disabled users, it powers research projects which analyze videos, and you can just watch videos when there may be no stable Internet connection.
+<i>youtube-dl is very valuable for many purposes: It enables video playback on devices where the web interface is not suitable (e.g. Raspberry Pis), it allows playback for disabled users, it powers research projects which analyze videos, and you can just watch videos when there may be no stable Internet connection.
 This should be unequivocally allowed and even supported for the good of society, while keeping the ability of content producers to benefit from their creations.

 | In my time as maintainer, I declined numerous requests to support piracy sites and DRM-protected content.
 I can not speak for the project in the last years, but from what I've seen that policy has remained.
 To me, this is the right policy any legal project should follow.